Vorlesung: Do. 14:15 bis 15:45

 - Computers: Basic knowledge of any programming language (Basic, C, C++, Java, MATLAB, Python, whatever)

 The main emphasis of this course is to teach you how to write your own code and less to inform you how to use programs written by others.
-We will support C++.
-Any given assignment can be solved using very few C++ commands, which can be quickly learned if the participant has had some exposure to programming in the past.
+We will support C++ and Python.
+Any given assignment can be solved using very few C++ or Python commands, which can be quickly learned if the participant has had some exposure to programming in the past.
 Advanced programming techniques (such as MPI or object-oriented programming) will only become part of the course if desired by all participants.

 Furthermore, we will use a Linux cluster during our tutorial hours (Übung).
-Tutorials on both Linux and C++ will be given in the beginning of the course if needed (which we assume to be the case).
+Tutorials on Linux, C++ and Python will be given in the beginning of the course if needed (which we assume to be the case).